Creating a new phishing template

 - Click "ADD NEW TEMPLATE"

-- As we are trying to educate, rather than just catch recipients out, we are going to make an intentional mistake in the reply-to address
+- As we are trying to educate, rather than just catch recipients out, we are going to make an intentional mistake in the From and Reply-To address.

 - We've assigned an alarm bell to the reply-to address, this is to educate the Recipients to look out for inconsistencies in the email

-- Here we can tell Recipients to never click on forms that are asking for personal details, especially bank details
+- Here we can tell Recipients to never click on links from unknown domains, and to pay extra attention if an email is asking for bank details.

 Once we have saved it, it will return us to the main Templates page where we can see our email (search Spoof Emails)